greghendershott/frog/README.md

-Frog uses the Racket [`web-server/templates`](http://docs.racket-lang.org/web-server/templates.html) system based on `scribble/text` `@` expressions.
-This means that the files are basically normal HTML format, with the ability to use `@` to reference a template variable --- or indeed "escape" to any Racket code.
+Frog uses the Racket [`web-server/templates`](http://docs.racket-lang.org/web-server/templates.html) system based on `scribble/text` `@`-expressions.
+This means that the files are basically normal HTML format, with the ability to use `@` to reference a template variable --- or indeed to "escape" to arbitrary Racket code.

 In contrast to most templating systems, you have a full programming language available -- Racket -- should you need it.
 However most of